-As a result of the foregoing, in February 2022, the Named Executives vested in 40% of the target number of performance shares relative to the 2019 PSU Awards as follows: Mr. Childs, 10,898 shares; Mr. Simmons, 3,840 shares; Mr. Steel, 3,840 shares; and Mr. Woodward, 1,229 shares.
-Mr. Wooley's 1,632 shares will vest in September 2022.
+As a result of the foregoing, in February 2023, the Named Executives vested in 40% of the target number of performance shares relative to the 2020 PSU Awards as follows: Mr. Childs, 8,982 shares; Mr. Simmons, 3,124 shares; Mr. Steel, 3,124 shares; Mr. Woodward, 1,132 shares; and Mr. Wooley, 859 shares.

-Long-Term Incentive Awards for 2022.
-For 2022, the Compensation Committee again determined to grant all of the long-term incentive awards to the Named Executives in the form of performance shares.
-The long-term incentive performance metrics applicable to the performance shares granted in 2022 did not significantly change from the performance metrics used for purposes of the 2021 long-term incentive awards, however the measurement period was changed from two one-year measurement periods to three one-year measurement periods.
-Under the 2022 awards, the Company's performance against these performance metrics will be measured against objectives established for each 2022, 2023, and 2024, with the resulting number of "earned" shares eligible to vest on December 31, 2024, subject to continued employment through that date.
-The 2022 long-term incentive awards will be eligible for accelerated vesting on terms substantially similar to the 2021 PSU Awards, as described above.
+Long-Term Incentive Awards for 2023.
+For 2023, the Compensation Committee again determined to grant all of the long-term incentive awards to the Named Executives in the form of performance shares.
+The long-term incentive performance metrics applicable to the performance shares granted in 2023 will be based on a free cash flow metric, an adjusted EBITDA metric, controllable completion rate and a controllable on-time departure rate and will be based on three one-year measurement periods.
+Under the 2023 awards, the Company's performance against these performance metrics will be measured against objectives established for each 2023, 2024, and 2025, with the resulting number of "earned" shares eligible to vest on December 31, 2025, subject to continued employment through that date.
+The 2023 long-term incentive awards will be eligible for accelerated vesting on terms substantially similar to the 2022 PSU Awards, as described above.
 The Compensation Committee implemented these changes to better align the long-term incentive awards granted to the Named Executives with the creation of long-term shareholder value.